In 2009 I published a novel in Swedish, "Antropolis".

 "Antropolis" has a symbolical quality to it.
 Like "Metropolis" or "Heliopolis".
 Literary qualities aside, the title shines like a beacon: Antropolis.

-If you read Swedish and want a copy, you can buy it in this bookstore.
+If you read Swedish and want a copy, you can buy it here, from me privately.
+150 SEK.

 - - -